 James completed his BSc in Biochemistry at the University of Manchester before moving to the University of Sheffield where he studied for a PhD in the Department of Molecular Biology and Biotechnology.
 His PhD thesis concerned the characterization of the cell surface receptor for the complement fragment C5a and lead to a keen interest in the role of G protein-coupled receptors (GPCRs) involved in immunity.
 After completing a 4-year post-doctoral stint within the same department at the University of Sheffield, James moved to the laboratory of Dr Philip Murphy at the National Institutes of Health in Bethesda, Maryland, where he commenced studies on the recently discovered family of chemokine receptors.
 There he developed methodologies to examine the structure/function relationships of the receptors, identifying key domains of the proteins which were involved in binding both chemokine ligands and also HIV-1 envelope proteins.

-James moved back to the UK in 1997 to the recently formed Leukocyte Biology Section within the NHLI Division of Imperial College London.
+James moved back to the UK in 1997 to the recently formed Leukocyte Biology Section within the NHLI at Imperial College London.
 There his interests included the identification of binding sites of prototypic small molecule antagonists of chemokine receptors with obvious therapeutic potential in a wide range of diseases.
 Current research interests of the group include other aspects of chemokine biology including regulation and trafficking of receptors, their role in disease and also the efforts of microbes to circumvent the chemokine system.
 Funding for the research comes from Arthritis UK, BBSRC, British Heart Foundation, MRC, Wellcome Trust and collaborations with pharmaceutical companies both in the UK and abroad.

 et al., 2019, Pulmonary environmental cues drive group 2 innate lymphoid cell dynamics in mice and humans, Science Immunology, Vol:4, ISSN:2470-9468